EtienneDuv/games/README.md

 # My work

-I tried as much as possible to respect NestJs' way of doing things, following documentation, using guards, modules, services, providers...
+I did my best to respect NestJs' way of doing things, following documentation, using guards, modules, services, providers...

 I really liked the exercice, it allowed me to discover NestJs and see further functionnalitites of Express and Node.
 It was also the first time I implemented a Jwt authentification, which was pretty tricky but thrilling 🙂

 I had a lot of problems with Passport jwt implementation though...

 HTML is generated using EJS + SASS.